island-rush/CapstoneSpring2018/README.md

     only differences between ocean blocks is positionId?
     DO THIS ABSOLUTELY LAST (changing/adding elements is a bitch within php echo statements) ONLY do this for readability ('clean code') of main gameboard?...should not affect performance (may even decrease it)

+-high latency may become a problem with some of the game functionality, but won't know until most of game is done.
+    look into improving some of the 'http' requests / ajax stuff, network latency probably worst offender

 Sidepanel
 --------------------------------------------------------------